 In 2014 Baker signed with record label Motéma Music to release a new jazz album.
-The album will feature members of the aforementioned quartet he toured with in 2013.
+The album will feature members of the aforementioned quartet.

-In 2012 the documentary film Beware Of Mr. Baker of Ginger Baker's life by Jay Bulger had its world premiere at South By Southwest in Austin, Texas where it won the grand jury award for best documentary feature.
-The film was nominated for the Grierson Award at the 2012 British Film Institute Awards.
+In 2012 the documentary film Beware of Mr. Baker of Ginger Baker's life by Jay Bulger had its world premiere at South By Southwest in Austin, Texas where it won the grand jury award for best documentary feature.

 Ginger Baker in Africa (1971) documents Baker's drive from Algeria to Nigeria (across the Sahara desert by Range Rover), where in the capital, Lagos, he sets up a recording studio and jams with Fela Kuti.